devoross/auth_api/README.md

 **NOTE: Make sure you have added yourself to the docker group so you can run docker as non-sudo**

-## Starting the application ins Docker
+## Starting the application in Docker

 Build the docker image for auth_api application